Sean P. Cunningham

 Book Award (first place) in 2012.

-In addition to his responsibilities as Department Chair, Cunningham has served on
+In addition to his responsibilities as a university administrator, Cunningham serves

-(NEH).
-At Texas Tech, he recently assisted with the curation of the Texas Tech Museum's
+At Texas Tech, he recently assisted with the curation of the Texas Tech Museum's Centennial

-Centennial Celebration exhibit on the history of Texas Tech athletics, and also co-edited
+Celebration exhibit on the history of Texas Tech athletics, and also co-edited the

 a program known as "Civil Counterpoints" - a campus conversation series designed to